1020 Brussels

 He was passionate about the construction and followed through with the architecture of the greenhouses for three decades.
 King Leopold II spent most of his final years in the Palm Pavilion.
 Thereafter, he also donated a large part of his treasured possession to the State which is managed by the ‘Royal Trust’ today.

-There are two versions if some plantation during the era of King Leopold still exists to date.
+There are two versions of plantations during the era of King Leopold that still exist to date.
 Both versions are ‘official’.
-In the first version, the information panels displayed outside the Royal Greenhouses mentioned one of the facts that some plants are 200 years old.
+In the first version, the information panels displayed outside the Royal Greenhouses mentioned one fact referencing some plants to be 200 years old.

 In the second version, the pamphlet purchased from The Royal Greenhouses of Laeken stated that there was no more plantation left from the past.
 The remaining plants in the Royal Greenhouses of Laeken today came from the seedlings of the first specimen from the era of King Leopold II.